Emile Smith Rowe pain-free and primed for Arsenal midfield role after addressing groin problem

 One of them was to build him up physically, something which was alluded to in a meeting with Albert Stuivenberg shown in the All or Nothing documentary in which the assistant manager outlined his room for improvement in duels and challenges.

 Smith Rowe's bulked-out frame is a testament to the hours that have gone into it.
 Arteta and his staff were eager to keep him involved at London Colney.
-While his team-mates were out on the training pitch, he was clocking long days in the gym.
+While his team-mates were out on the training pitch, he was clocking long days in the gym, often the first in and last out as he put in extra work on his individual programme.

 At the same time, and although already attentive to his diet, Smith Rowe had to place an even greater focus on nutrition, the importance of what he was eating heightened as his groin recovered and his running had to be drastically reduced.